 node build/index.js

-Claude Desktop can automatically start the MCP server when needed:
+Configure Claude Desktop to automatically start the MCP server:

 ~/Library/Application Support/Claude/claude_desktop_config.json